![]() |

 the character-driven art of Melissa Spence Gardner, XO #5 reads like an

-extended edition of a sick Bazooka Joe bubble gum comic, only the punchline
+extended edition of a sick Bazooka Joe bubble gum comic, only the

 is murder.

-Occasionally, when the images
+when the images

 become symbolic, I get confused.
 I think this minicomic works best when

-it’s literal – seeing the simplistic-yet-visceral representation of this
+it’s literal – seeing the simplistic-yet-visceral representation of

 story’s events really drives home the violence.
 It may sound odd to say